jay-joshy/allergyguide/static/tool_assets/oit_patient_resource.typ

 *Q: Can I switch brands of food?*
 A: Ask us first.
 Different brands of food can have slightly different amounts of protein or degrees of processing.

-*Can multiple foods be treated together during OIT?*
-Yes, many children undergo OIT to multiple foods at the same time.

-*What if the patient spits out all or most of their dose?*
+*Q: What if the patient spits out all or most of their dose?*

-*What if the patient is going to have an unrelated surgery?*
+*Q: What if the patient is going to have an unrelated surgery?*

-*Should the patient avoid NSAIDs (Non-steroidal anti-inflammatory drugs) during OIT?*
+*Q: Should the patient avoid NSAIDs (Non-steroidal anti-inflammatory drugs) during OIT?*

-*Does the patient need an antihistamine EVERY time before their dose of OIT?*
+*Q: Does the patient need an antihistamine EVERY time before their dose of OIT?*

+= About potential side effects

-*Eczema worse*?
+*Q: Eczema worse*?

 - eczema more commonly worse from lots of non allergic triggers - dryness, irritants, stress, etc instead of food itself
 - existing food tests like SPT or sIgE don't test for this